hillelkingqt/GeminiDesk/README.md

 *   **🖼️ Expand Your Mind with Canvas Mode**
     Need more space for a complex thought?
 The app window automatically expands to a larger, more comfortable "Canvas" size when Gemini enters its immersive panel, perfect for deep dives.

-*   **🔔 Stay in the Know with System Notifications** Receive important announcements and updates directly through a clean, native notification system.
-No more checking GitHub for news.

-*   **🤝 "Open With" Integration**
-    Set GeminiDesk as the default application for images or text files.
-Opening a file with the app will instantly load it into the chat, ready for action.

 *   **📌 Always-On-Top Mode: Your Unwavering AI Companion** Keep Gemini watching over your shoulder (in a non-creepy way) while you work.
 Perfect for coding, writing, or just feeling less alone.